 If it’s been a while since your last checkup, then your teeth may be heavily affected by periodontal disease.
 In order to clean up this infection, our team will likely need to perform scaling and root planing to help you remove disease gum tissue.
 This process will help you ensure that your gums are healthy and will assist in keeping your teeth healthier for longer.

 If you’re ever facing a dental emergency, it’s important to get help as soon as possible to ensure that you can correct the problem without long-lasting damage to your oral health.
-Time is a huge factor when it comes to addressing a dental emergency, and our team at Advanced Dental Concepts is more than happy to assist you during these troubling times.
+Time is a huge factor when it comes to addressing a dental emergency, and our team at Advanced Dental Concepts is more than happy to assist you.

 Common dental emergencies include chipped teeth, knocked out teeth, lost fillings or crowns, or even extreme toothaches due to an infection or injury.
 Our team will prioritize dental emergencies to ensure that we can provide you with the best level of care as soon as possible.
 Simply give us a call and we’d be happy to make room for you in our schedule to respond to your dental emergency.